tbarbette/xchange/README.md

 **Please make sure that `CONFIG_RTE_LIBRTE_XCHG=y` and `CONFIG_RTE_LIBRTE_XCHG_MBUF=y` are set in `config/common_base`.**

-To make the most out of X-Change, it is important to enable Link-Time Optimization (LTO) to make the most out of X-Change.
-Using LTO enables the compiler to perform 'whole program' optimizations during link time and inline the coversion functions introduced by X-Change, achieving flexibility with zero overhead.
+To make the most out of X-Change, it is essential to use Link-Time Optimization (LTO).
+Using LTO allows the compiler to perform 'whole program' optimizations during link time and inline the conversion functions introduced by X-Change, achieving zero-overhead flexibility.